 Kersanté et al (2013) A functional role for both -aminobutyric acid (GABA) transporter-1 and GABA transporter-3 in the modulation of extracellular GABA and GABAergic tonic conductances in the rat hippocampus.
 Anesthesiology 591 2429 PMID: 23381899

 Do you know of a great paper that uses NNC 711 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for NNC 711